-Illustrations, icons, pictograms, lines and arrows
+Illustrations, icons, pictograms, lines, arrows and more

-Last changed: 04 April 2024
+Last changed: 05 August 2024

 The picture shows examples of SLU's illustrations, icons and info graphics components.

-There are a few different tools you can use in your communication for both print and digital material.
 Illustrations help us to describe something that cannot be conveyed in a photograph.
 If you want to create effective infographics, you can combine some of these objects, colour in a couple of SLU´s profile colours and add short texts or messages.

 Illustrations